Meet Amy Sanders

 Licensed Massage Therapist

-Amy is a Diplomate Certified CranioSacral Therapist, the Co-Founder of the Be Well Center in Austin.
-Amy holds a degree Occupational Therapy and is a licensed Massage Therapist.
+Amy is a Diplomate Certified CranioSacral Therapist and Co-Founder of the Be Well Center in Austin.

-Amy has been utilizing CranioSacral Therapy and Myofascial Release therapeutic techniques for over 25 years, supporting her patients to awareness, recovery, and healing.
+For over 25 years, Amy has employed CranioSacral Therapy and Myofascial Release techniques guiding her patients towards awareness, recovery, and healing.

 What is CranioSacral Therapy?